MARTIMM/raku-mongodb-driver/README.md

 * Other items to [check](https://docs.mongodb.org/manual/reference/limits/)
 * Table to map mongo status codes to severity level.
 This will modify the default severity when an error code from the server is received.
 Look [here](https://github.com/mongodb/mongo/blob/master/docs/errors.md)

+* There is bug which locks the program on a semaphore in logging module.

 ## CHANGELOG

 See [semantic versioning](http://semver.org/).
 Please note point 4. on